FaNim21/MultiOpener/README.md

 * Using The Wall autohotkey and pressing 'Reset this script' button cause to lose process for MultiOpener like you would just close it so as small fix if you have eyezoom added and when you close your preset it will close all processes for AuthoHothey
+* There is a posibility that Julti wall will have issues with resetting when you opened instances using MultiOpener, but this is not fully tested for now

 ## Features planned to future!